 These spiky caterpillars (Lophocampa caryae) are also known as the hickory tussock moth caterpillar.

-This fuzzy insect also possesses tufts of black pencil spikes and a rounded shiny head, both of which are characteristics shared by many tussock caterpillars.
+This fuzzy insect also has tufts of black pencil spikes and a rounded, shiny head, characteristics shared by many tussock caterpillars.

-This spiky caterpillar is black and white and is 1.7 inches (45 mm) in length.
+This spiky caterpillar is black and white and 1.7 inches (45 mm) long.
 Caterpillars of the Hickory Tiger Moth have barbed spines.

-Even though they appear to be soft, the spikes have the potential to become embedded in the skin, which can result in discomfort ranging from mild to severe.
+Even though they appear to be soft, the spikes have the potential to become embedded in the skin, resulting in discomfort that can range from mild to severe.

-Pecan, walnut, hickory, willow, and other ephemeral trees are among the foods consumed by the white-furred larvae.
+Pecan, walnut, hickory, willow, and other ephemeral trees are among the foods the white-furred larvae consume.

 The caterpillar stage of the Hickory Tiger Moth is identifiable by its white coloration and unique black markings.